dataLanced/dataLanced.Github.io/Healthcare_Project.md

 - What does the time spent in the hospital look like?
 Are the majority of our patients spending less than 7 days?
 - Try to find out which medical specialties have the highest number of procedures on average.
-- Abbreviate one of the column names so it's easier to write
+- Are there any racial discrepancies? (based on the number of lab procdures done)
 - Show us all transactions from Nicaragua (the country)?
 - How many total transactions?
 - How many total transactions per country??